atreyasha/sentiment-argument-mining/docs/shankar_todos.md

     3.  add test scripts to ensure constant sanity checks, or test manually on jarvis

+    4.  add script to compute classification report of best model at the end of training

-    4.  push final paper and bibtex when all is done, add global references to results from paper
+    5.  push final paper and bibtex when all is done, add global references to results from paper

 2. Sequence encoding